nestordemeure/breviarium/data/english.md

 That which you are drawn to by the greatest passion and desire, avoid if you can, or at least adhere to it most cautiously.

 Your affairs, even if they are most firm, never suffer from being further secured as much as possible.

 Reflect on your own action after it has passed, and on another's - what it lacked, when it could have been seized, when it could have been better instituted, etc.

 ### Acting Cautiously

-There are two parts to being a cautious man: *cautious trust*, so that while acting on guard in the presence of friends (since many friendships exist to deceive), trust no one unless you suspect them.
+There are two parts to being a cautious man: *cautious trust*, acting on guard in the presence of friends (since many friendships exist to deceive), trust no one unless you suspect them.

-The other is a certain *generosity*, by which we are unwilling to indiscriminately tell the truth to anyone or correct their errors and habits.
-A pretense of this is indeed preferred, but it is scarcely harmless.
+The other is a certain *generosity*, we are unwilling to indiscriminately tell the truth to anyone or correct their errors and habits, instead a pretense of this is indeed preferred, but it is scarcely harmless.

 Entrust a secret to no one, because there is no one who cannot become an enemy after an hour.